 11. Read Success Stories

 The internet is filled with stories from people who have paid off substantial amounts of debt, maybe even more than you're working toward.
 Not only can these stories serve as a source of inspiration, but they can also give you some ideas of things you can do to pay off your debt.

 Reading success stories will show you that it's possible to pay off your debt as long as you stick to your debt payoff plan.
 Type the phrase “debt success story” or "how I paid off debt" into a search engine to find real-life examples of people who've beaten the odds and paid off their debt.

 12. Keep the End in Mind

-Picture your life without the debt.
+Picture your life without debt.
 Imagine how great it will feel to longer have the monthly payments and not have the debt.
 You'll have much more control over your finances and the freedom to make some different decisions.
 Perhaps, more importantly, think about how much you will have grown as a person having achieved something so great.